AlexOla-NG/pokedex/README.md

 ### What I learned

-With this project, I learnt how to prevent a useEffect from running on the first render.
+With this project, I:

+- learnt how to prevent a useEffect from running on the first render.
+- got more practice with conditionally rendering.

 ### Continued development

 I had some challenge with getting the react-skeleton library to work properly.
-Maybe it'll feature in my next project.
+Maybe it'll feature in a future project.

 ### Useful resources